sproy/mcp-alchemy/README.md

 # MCP Alchemy

-MCP Alchemy is a Model Context Protocol (MCP) server that gives Claude direct access to your SQL databases.
-It allows Claude to explore database schemas, execute queries, and analyze large result sets through a clean, consistent interface.
-Supports any SQLAlchemy-compatible database including PostgreSQL, MySQL, MariaDB, and SQLite.

-For handling large result sets that exceed Claude's context window, MCP Alchemy integrates with [claude-local-files](https://github.com/runekaagaard/claude-local-files) to enable Claude to analyze complete datasets and generate reports or visualizations.

-## Features
+Let Claude be your database expert!
+MCP Alchemy connects Claude Desktop directly to your databases, allowing it to:

+- Help you explore and understand your database structure
-- Execute SQL queries with readable vertical output
+- Assist in writing and validating SQL queries
+- Analyze large datasets and create reports
+- Map relationships between tables

+Works with PostgreSQL, MySQL, MariaDB, SQLite, and other SQLAlchemy-compatible databases.

+## Key Features

+For Database Exploration:
-- Introspect database schemas and column relationships
+- Ask Claude about available tables and their relationships
+- Get detailed schema information and foreign key mappings
+- Have Claude explain complex database structures

+For Query Assistance:
-- List and filter tables
+- Let Claude write and validate SQL queries
-- Handle large result sets with smart truncation
-- Full result access via Claude Desktop artifacts
+- Get results in a clean, readable format
-- Clean handling of NULL values and dates
+- Handle NULL values and dates properly

+For Data Analysis:
+- Work with datasets larger than Claude's context window
+- Generate reports and visualizations through [claude-local-files](https://github.com/runekaagaard/claude-local-files)
+- Let Claude analyze complete result sets

 **Note**: The server requires database connection details via environment variables.